gowthamsenthil/Interview-schedule-bot/README.md

 Use `rasa train` to train a model.

-Then, to run, first set up your action server in one terminal window, listening on port 5055:
+Then, to run, first set up your action server in one terminal window :
 ```bash
 rasa run actions
 ```
-In another window, run the duckling server (for entity extraction):
+In another prompt window, run the duckling server (for entity extraction):

 ```bash
 docker run -p 8000:8000 rasa/duckling